Ukrainian New Zealanders: History

-According to the political scientists Dr. Natalia Chaban and Vlag Vernygora, connections between New Zealand and the Ukraine prior to 1991 were "largely anecdotal and, when and if, original, mostly incomplete."
+According to the political scientists Professor Natalia Chaban and Vlag Vernygora, connections between New Zealand and Ukraine prior to 1991 were "largely anecdotal and, when and if, original, mostly incomplete."
 Few Ukrainians migrated to New Zealand during the 19th and 20th centuries due to various factors including New Zealand's "highly selective and exclusivist" immigration policy in the past which favoured immigrant of British stock.
 One Poltava-born man named Anton Omelchenko, who visited Christchurch in 1910, was responsible for supplying horses to Captain Robert Falcon Scott's Terra Nova Expedition to Antarctica.
 Since much of Ukraine was historically part of the Russian Empire and Soviet Union, much of the New Zealand public identified Ukraine as being part of Russia and the Soviet Union.

 The formation of the Ukrainian community in New Zealand dates back to 1949 when about 170 Ukrainian refugees arrived in New Zealand following World War II.
 According to Chaban and Vernygora, these Ukrainian migrants were part of a wave of 930 former Soviet citizens who settled in New Zealand between 1949 and 1951.
 Many of these Ukrainians settled in Pahiatua in the North Island and established a "neighbourhood community" in an attempt to preserve their Ukrainian ethnic identity.
 Between the 1950s and 1970s, these Ukrainians had a choir, children's musical group, and a church with a Sunday school.
 The number of Soviet-born residents in New Zealand rose slightly from 506 in 1951 to 982 in 1976.

 By 2001, there were 840 Ukrainian-born residents residing in New Zealand.
 According to the 2006 New Zealand census, 1,152 residents of the country declared Ukraine to be the place of their birth, and a further 672 inhabitants to consider themselves to be Ukrainian by ethnicity.
 By 2013, there were 1,350 Ukrainian-born people living in New Zealand.

 The 2004 Orange Revolution raised public awareness of Ukraine in New Zealand.
 While the New Zealand Government did not take an active position on the Orange Revolution, New Zealanders of Ukrainian descent and sympathetic New Zealanders expressed support for the pro-democratic movement led by Viktor Yushchenko and Yulia Tymoshenko.
 Ukrainian New Zealanders Nataliya Poshyvaylo-Tower and Alex Melnychuk organised two solidarity demonstrations in Auckland and Christchurch, which attracted 46 people.